Edit Blog Post

 My Pair of Brown Eyes is comfortable sleeping anywhere

-For me, it’s the wrong time of year and I am also way too far. i will remember that beautiful spectacle in my mind’s eye.
-But if you ever get a chance...go.
+For me, it’s the wrong time of year and I am also way too far.
+But I will always remember that beautiful spectacle in my mind’s eye.
+If you ever get a chance...please go.

 Back at the hostel, I met a friendly German with the same name as mine, so I re-brand him “Aleman.”
 He is full of life and responds appropriately when I bark Aleman!